 This page reports on some of the experiences and personal musical development our FoHM Grants have contributed towards.

-With Grant assistance from FoHM, young Kyle Cameron from Rosemarkie has been developing his already outstanding piping skills during the last two years.
+With Grant assistance from FoHM up to 2019, young Kyle Cameron from Rosemarkie has been developing his already outstanding piping skills during the last two years.
 Below, extracts from a report to FoHM, describe Kyle's recent progress.

 Kyle achieved his target in the last 5 years since he started competing at the age of 10, which was winning all the classes for his age at the Northern Meeting, a World Class Piping Competition in Inverness.
 Under 15 March-Strathspey-Reel 1st, Under 15 Piobaireachd 1st, Best Aggregate in Under 15 and Best Performance: Highlands and Moray.